Cymraeg

 All resources on Hwb must meet the following criteria.

 We cannot publish any materials that treat the Welsh language less favourably than the English language.
 This is a statutory requirement under the Welsh language standards.
-All resources must therefore be fully bilingual.
+All resources must therefore be fully bilingual, with English and Welsh content produced separately.
 This includes videos, audio clips and all other elements of the material.

 The production of fully bilingual material may present some challenges such as producing videos.
 It is important to resolve any potential issues at the outset to ensure that Hwb is able to accept and publish your materials.